 Complexity - Employees process data by reviewing the data for completeness and accuracy, generating routine reports, and reviewing the reports for accuracy.
-Employees generate ad hoc reports through the use of fourth generation languages such as Focus and Base.
-Employees may have responsibility for coding the data for data entry and/or entering the data.
+Employees generate numerous ad hoc reports through the use of fourth-generation languages such as Focus and dBase.
 In addition, employees may have responsibility for systems security such as assigning user ids and password, trouble-shooting hardware and software problems, and training users.